razaghimahdi/ShopKmp01/README.md

 It has desktop extensions for menus, keyboard shortcuts, window manipulation, and notification management.

 ## Contributing
 Contributions are welcome!
+If you have any feedback or suggestions, please don't hesitate to let us know.
-If you find a bug or would like to create a new feature, please submit a pull request.
+We appreciate your contributions and support.
+Also if you find a bug or would like to create a new feature, please submit a pull request.

 ## License
 This library is licensed under the MIT License.
 See [LICENSE.txt](https://github.com/razaghimahdi/ShopKmp01/blob/master/license)